outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - the structures that are semi or almost infinite indicate the boundary between non/infinite sequences
             - a similar structure is a closed vs. open shape, or a wave (or another function defined for all values of x) vs. a line with endpoints if infinities can be mapped to a regular repeating pattern by some parameter
           - what structure store energy the most (consumes energy in the form of inputs/information but never pays off, or just stores it), like a black hole, such as a set of numbers like the real numbers
+            - self-sustaining structures like recursion structures
+            - the opposite structures 'self-invalidating' or 'neutralizing' structures are useful in determining less efficient structures
+            - the related 'boundary structures' (halting conditions, boundaries between in/finite sequences) are useful as filtering structures, so may be more efficient depending on the energy intent (energy storage, categorization, vs. energy conservation or 'cost minimization')
+          - what is the 'qft' structure or 'meaning' interface of other structures than infinite sequences
+            - what is the summary or integration structure that describes or forms a base or average metric of other structures
+              - given that all interfaces have rules, and physics is the generative rule system, is physics a more effective 'meaning' interface than the meaning ('meta' or 'interface') interface, and for which intents
           - what structures correspond to pi (which represents the 'cost of creating a unit shape from a unit line, converted into an area (cost of applying the line to itself), by applying the default symmetry operation of rotation, as in "applying all possible changes within the symmetry"'), which is a particularly useful number (with high energy output)

         - example of combination structures that form other useful structures